TiddlyWiki/MultiWikiServer/README.md

 - `npm install`
 - `npm start`

-### New server

-The main server instance runs on port 5000.
-The code for it is at the end of `src/server.ts`.
+The server runs on port 5000, wildcard host.
+The entry point is at the end of `src/server.ts`.

-### Old server

-The old `npm start` runs on port 5001.
-This will go away eventually but it's still there for easy reference while we transfer everything over.
-The code for this is in `src/routes/tw-test.ts`.
+At this commit, the server is running with the new routes and they are calling the old `store` and `store.adminWiki`.